-- The arena should measure 20 meters wide by 40 meters long, or as close as possible depending on your facility. - The arena must be defined and/or enclosed by low fence, equine fencing, or walls. - Videographer Placement: The videographer needs to stand and tape from the following locations: Equitation- Center of the ring. - Obstacle Course (mounted and in-hand)- Outside of the ring behind letter C. - Dressage Classes- Outside of the ring behind letter C. - Showmanship-like- Please follow instructions on class sheet. - Trail Class- Center of the ring.
+- The arena should measure 20 meters wide by 40 meters long, or as close as possible depending on your facility. - The arena must be defined and/or enclosed by low fence, equine fencing, or walls. - Videographer Placement: The videographer needs to stand and tape from the following locations: - Equitation- Center of the ring. - Obstacle Course (mounted and in-hand)- Outside of the ring behind letter C. - Dressage Classes- Outside of the ring behind letter C. - Showmanship-like- Please follow instructions on class sheet.